moritzzzzz/http-mcp-server-mapbox-apis/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+See attached license.md.
 Make sure to comply with Mapbox and Anthropic API terms of service.